Home > Desserts > Blueberry & Lime Cheesecake

 Stewed Blueberries

 • Line a baking tray with baking paper and add the blueberries, brown sugar, lime zest and lime juice.
 Use a spoon to mix and coat the blueberries in the sugar and lime.
-Bake for 10 minutes on 180°C / 350°F. Once cooked, allow to cool completely, then run through a sift to drain of excess liquid.
-You’ll use the blueberries that are strained for the middle of the cheesecake and then use the sauce to drizzle on top with the remaining blueberries.
+Bake for 10 minutes on 170C / 340F (190C / 375F for no fan).
+Take out of the oven and mix using a spoon and bake for a final 4-5 minutes.
+Once cooked, transfer to a bowl and allow to cool completely to room temperature the mixture will thicken slightly.

 Cheesecake

-• Add the softened cream cheese to a large mixing bowl and use an electric hand mixer to mix until creamy, about 3 minutes.
+• Combine cream cheese and chocolate – Add the softened cream cheese to a large mixing bowl and use an electric hand mixer to mix until creamy, about 3 minutes.
 Scrape the bowl down and add the melted white chocolate.
 Mix until well combined.

-• Zest the lime into the cheesecake mixture and add the lime juice.
+• Add lime and cream – Zest the lime into the cheesecake mixture and add the lime juice.
 Mix until well combined.
 Scrape down the bowl and add the whipped cream.
-Use a spatula to fold through until well combined.
+Use a spatula to gently fold through until well combined.

 Notes